Candle-Electric/VMU_Development_Beginners-Tutorial/Lesson_4/README.md

 	.Draw_Screen
     	...

 Then, we'll want to use our Text Graphics, all 8-pixels tall, to populate the Menu Screen.
 In fact, we'll want the vertical and horizontal dimensions to each be multiples of 8 for this menu.
 The reason for this is that we can then arrange the sprites in a grid on the 48*X*32 screen, saving us both the trouble of the sprite tearing issue from Lesson 2 and the hassle of masking the text sprite images.
+For Static Text, I.E. anything that won't change, we can draw it as part of a BG Layer to call with `P_Draw_Background_Constant`.
+For Dynamic Text that will change, E.G. our Characters and Stages that we're scrolling through, we can use our aforementioned Sprites in conjunction with `P_Draw_Sprite`.
 We can use `b` and `c` to store our X- + Y-Coordinates.
+So, to draw a 16-pixel-wide word on the right side of the screen, in the second of four rows, we'd do:

-	mov #0, b
+	mov #16, b
- 	mov #0, c
+ 	mov #8, c
- 	P_Draw_Sprite state_selection_sprite_address, b, c
+ 	P_Draw_Sprite example_text_sprite_address, b, c

 Now that we have our Menu in place, let's wire everything up so that the Set Flags are reflected in `Cursor_Gameplay.asm`.
 We can do this by calling on those same Flags in `Cursor_Gameplay`'s starting code: